jhealey5/acf-focal_point/README.md

 2. Copy the `acf-focal_point` folder into your `wp-content/plugins` folder
 3. Activate the Focal Point plugin via the plugins admin page
 4. Create a new field via ACF and select the Focal Point type
-5. Please refer to the Frequently Asked Questions for more info regarding the field type settings
+5. Refer to the Frequently Asked Questions for more info regarding the field type settings

 -----------------------